ShreyaRPissay/unit_converter-proj/README.md

 # unit_converter-proj
 unit converter is a GUI application .
-It is built using Tkinter library in python.
+It is built using Tkinter in python.
 Tkinter is a Python library that can be used to create basic graphical user interface (GUI) applications.
 Unit converter allows conversion between lengths and areas with various units.

 Unit conversion for the following measures: